Caregivers - Practices

 g) Engages regularly with parents to discuss child’s attendance and health status.

-h) Ensure that the child is dressed adequately particularly in winter through dialogue with the parents regarding this.
+h) Ensures that the child is dressed appropriately according to the seasons (summer, winter, monsoon) through dialogue with the parents regarding this.

 Food & Nutrition